-There are a number of significant risks and uncertainties inherent in the process of monitoring impairments, determining if an impairment is other-than-temporary, and determining the portion of an other-than-temporary impairment that is due to credit.
-These risks and uncertainties include but are not limited to:
+There are a number of significant risks and uncertainties inherent in the process of monitoring credit losses.
+These include but are not limited to:

-- The risk that our assessment of an issuer's ability to meet all of its contractual obligations will change based on changes in the credit characteristics of that issuer; - The risk that the economic outlook will be worse than expected or have more of an impact on the issuer than anticipated; - The risk that the performance of the underlying collateral for securities could deteriorate in the future and credit enhancement levels and recovery values do not provide sufficient protection to contractual principal and interest; - The risk that fraudulent, inaccurate, or misleading information could be provided to our credit, investment, and accounting professionals who determine the fair value estimates and accounting treatment for securities; - The risk that actions of trustees, custodians, or other parties with interests in the security may have an unforeseen adverse impact on our investments; - The risk that new information obtained or changes in other facts and circumstances may lead us to change our intent to sell the security before it recovers in value; - The risk that facts and circumstances change such that it becomes more likely than not that we will be required to sell the investment before recovery of the amortized cost basis; and - The risk that the methodology or assumptions used to develop estimates of the portion of impairments due to credit prove, over time, to be inaccurate or insufficient.
+- The risk that our assessment of an issuer's ability to meet all of its contractual obligations will change based on changes in the credit characteristics of that issuer; - The risk that the economic outlook will be worse than expected or have more of an impact on the issuer than anticipated; - The risk that the performance of the underlying collateral for securities could deteriorate in the future and credit enhancement levels and recovery values do not provide sufficient protection to contractual principal and interest; - The risk that fraudulent, inaccurate, or misleading information could be provided to our credit, investment, and accounting professionals who determine the fair value estimates and accounting treatment for securities; - The risk that actions of trustees, custodians, or other parties with interests in the security may have an unforeseen adverse impact on our investments; - The risk that new information obtained or changes in other facts and circumstances may lead us to change our intent to sell the security before it recovers in value; - The risk that facts and circumstances change such that it becomes more likely than not that we will be required to sell the investment before recovery of the amortized cost basis; and - The risk that the methodology or assumptions used to develop estimates of the credit losses prove, over time, to be inaccurate or insufficient.